Norexa (NRX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Norexa Historical Price

-According to the latest data gathered on Norexa live price page, the current price of Norexa is 0.002976USD.
+According to the latest data gathered on Norexa live price page, the current price of Norexa is 0.002318USD.
 The circulating supply of Norexa(NRX) is

 In the past 24 hours, Norexa has shown a price movement of